Erik Ahlstrand

-Erik Melker Ahlstrand (born 14 October 2001) is a Swedish professional footballer who plays as a midfielder for German club FC St. Pauli.
+Erik Melker Ahlstrand (born 14 October 2001) is a Swedish professional footballer who plays as a midfielder for German club St. Pauli.
 He previously played for Halmstads BK.

 Club career

 On 27 January 2024, Ahlstrand joined FC St. Pauli in Germany.

+On 8 January 2026, he was loaned by Heracles Almelo in the Netherlands, with an option to buy.

+International career

+After having represented the Sweden U17 and U19 teams, Ahlstrand made his full international debut for the Sweden national team on 12 January 2024 in a friendly game against Estonia when he replaced Anton Saletros in the 76th minute of a 2–1 win.